dawid-dahl-umain/product-health-dynamics/README.md

 # Product Health Dynamics

-## Why this exists
+## Overview

 Teams debate whether fast, AI-heavy "vibe coding" is good enough.
 A common scenario: a prospect or client has a non-technical employee, let's call him “Ralph”, who says he can do everything faster and cheaper with AI and prompt hacking.

-This simulation shows what happens next in the Scale Phase: low rigor creates negative expected change, coupling drag compounds it, and Product Health trends toward 1.
-It gives you a concrete way to counter the “Ralph can do it” argument and to explain why sustained engineering rigor preserves long-term product health.
+This simulation starts at the handoff from Shape Phase (initial build) into Scale Phase (ongoing change).

+Low engineering rigor (no modularity, weak testing, rising coupling) makes changes more likely to damage the system.
+Coupling drag compounds over time.
+Product Health trends toward 1 unless sustained engineering rigor keeps it viable over the long term.

 ## TL;DR (non-math)